 Habitat Women helps women overcome the barriers they face trying to enter jobs in the construction industry.
 So far, we have had big success.
 One Habitat Women member from our first cohort, Emma said she had lost her confidence after a long-term battle with mental illness.
-She said when the pandemic hit, her maintenance and home cleaning work dried up, leaving her feeling uncertain of her future when Habitat Women ignited a passion and purpose, she didn’t know she had.
+When the pandemic hit, her maintenance and home cleaning work dried up, leaving her feeling uncertain of her future.
+Emma said Habitat Women ignited a passion and purpose she didn’t know she had.

 “Before I started the program I had issues with confidence, but now I feel like I’m on the right track, it just feels really right.
 This program has already built up my confidence.
 I am meeting like-minded women who want to support each other on their journey and we are learning together how to navigate the industry and try new things.”